 Margaret and Julia Lockwood

-This is, of course, a very creative film.
-It has everything you can expect to entertain you: laughs, love, imagination, great actors and a captivating story.
-When I first watched this film, I didn’t really know what to expect.
+Please, Turn Over is one very creative film.
+It has everything to give you entertainment: laughs, love, imagination, great actors and a captivating story.
+When I first watched it, I had no idea what to expect.
 I had never heard of it before, but I had to see a Julia Lockwood’s film.
 I discovered that she was a truly charming actress and it was a delight to see her acting talents.
-She was only 18 when she did that film, but look more mature (in a good way).
+She was only 18 when she did that film, but looks more mature (in a good way).
 She has self-assurance and is capable to express many emotions.
-Versatility is always a good acting quality.
-I thought her acting was quite different from her mother’s acting (don’t get me wrong: both are great), but we can she really is her mother’s daughter. 🙂 Well, having only seen one of her films, I might be wrong.
+Versatility is always a good acting ability.
+I thought her acting was quite different from her mother’s acting (don’t get me wrong, both are great), but we can she really is her mother’s daughter. 🙂 Well, having only seen one of her films, I might be wrong.

 That sounds strange to say, but immediately with the opening titles, I knew that I would probably enjoy this film because of the music.
 Yes, the music.
 A very “cute”, dynamic music that tells us that we’re about to watch what I call a “nice and easy” comedy.
 You know, just like when you’re watching I Love Lucy.
-The same type of music during the opening titles.

 If you haven’t seen this film yet, I hope this review convinced you to do so and that you’ll add it to your “must watch list”.
 I promise you won’t regret it.
 Well, you know me, if I wouldn’t have liked this film, I wouldn’t have written an article about it because, here at The Wonderful World of Cinema, I celebrate films.